- 1 Reduce your attachment to the outcome

 We’re often heavily conditioned, particularly in the West, to expect an end result from our actions, and to wait attentively for feedback and praise.

-We want a return on investment in everything we do from emails sent to hours worked to movies watched, even to time spent with loved ones.
+We want a return on investment in everything we do from emails sent to minutes worked to movies watched to hours meditated, even to time spent with loved ones.

 The question, even unconsciously, What am I getting out of this? is a precursor to much of what we do.